prasad2056/parkinsons-disease/README.md

 - `pandas`: For data manipulation and analysis.

 - `os`: For handling file operations.
+- Torchvision: For image processing tasks.
+- Opencv: For computer vision image.
+- Flask: For lightweight web framework in Python.
+- SQLite: For simple database functionality.

 To install these dependencies, run the following command: